MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/SustainabilityProductCategory.md

 ---
-title: EnergyProviderType in Cloud for Sustainability shared data model
+title: SustainabilityProductCategory in Cloud for Sustainability shared data model
-description: Categories or classifications of companies or entities that supply energy, such as electricity or gas.
+description: Represents category of a sustainability product.
+Can be associated with a parent sustainability product category.
+It is used in reports.
 author: lsuresh
 ms.service: common-data-model
 ms.reviewer: leeclontz